wkillerud/some-sass/README.md

 To use this feature, right-click a variable, mixin or function and choose `Find All References`.

+### Code actions

+#### Extract

+Available when you have an active selection.
+Pick between extracting to a variable, function or mixin.

+See the [Refactoring](https://code.visualstudio.com/docs/editor/refactoring) chapter of the VS Code documentation to see how to use this feature.

 ## Recommended settings for Visual Studio Code

 **Improved code suggestions for variables under namespaces**